patternfly/patternfly/src/patternfly/components/NavSystem/docs/code.md

 ## Overview

-The navigation system relies on several different components:
+The navigation system relies on several different sub-components:

 * `.pf-nav__list` - Default navigation list.
 It is the basis for both default and expandable, vertical navigation.
 * `.pf-nav__list-simple` - Nav list simple is a shareable component this is used with grouped navigation and as secondary navigation.